 Snapper are found consistently around the entire North Island.
 Further south, they occur mostly around the upper third of the South Island, straying further south in summer.

 Snapper vary in habits and growth rates, depending on where they are found.
 West coast snapper generally grow more quickly and have the potential to attain larger sizes, but fish numbers are relatively low.

 On the east coast, fish are more numerous, but grow more slowly.
-In the Hauraki Gulf a legal 27cm fish may be nine years old; on Auckland’s west coast, a similar fish might be just three or four years of age.
+In the Hauraki Gulf a legal fish may be nine years old; on Auckland’s west coast, a similar fish might be just three or four years of age.
 Please check the minimum legal lengths and bag limits for your area on the MPI website.

 In general, growth is faster in warmer, northern parts of the snapper’s range, but very large fish are often taken at the extremities of distribution, since such large animals are better able to tolerate marginal conditions.